-Please provide a list of the procedures addressing operation (both normal and abnormal response), calibration, test, maintenance, and inspection procedures that will be developed for use of the spent SFP instrumentation.
-The licensee is requested to include a brief description of the specific technical objectives to be achieved within each procedure.
+Please provide a list of the procedures addressing operation (both normal and abnormal response), calibration, test, maintenance, and inspection that will be developed for use of the SFP instrumentation.
+Include a brief description of the specific technical objectives to be achieved within each procedure.